JKorf/Binance.Net/README.md

 ![Build status](https://travis-ci.org/JKorf/Binance.Net.svg?branch=master)

-A .Net wrapper for the Binance API as described on [Binance](https://www.binance.com/restapipub.html), including all features the API provides using clear and readable objects.
+A .Net wrapper for the Binance API as described on [Binance](https://binance-docs.github.io/apidocs/spot/en/#change-log), including all features the API provides (Spot, (Isolated) margin and futures) using clear and readable objects.

 **If you think something is broken, something is missing or have any questions, please open an [Issue](https://github.com/JKorf/Binance.Net/issues)**